-The following summary of the El Cubo Mines Project is extracted from the technical report titled "NI 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the El Cubo Project, Guanajuato State Mexico" prepared by Hard Rock Consulting LLC, with an effective date of December 31, 2016 and dated March 3, 2017.
+The following summary of the El Cubo Mines Project is extracted from the technical report titled "National Instrument 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the El Cubo Project, Guanajuato State, Mexico" prepared by Hard Rock Consulting LLC, with an effective date of December 31, 2016 and dated March 3, 2017 and amended March 27, 2018.
 The complete report can be viewed on SEDAR at www.sedar.com.
 The technical report is incorporated by reference in its entirety into this AIF.